assist-project/so-many-fuzzers-artifact/INSTALL.md

 ```
 `>output`

-According to this instance, only one SymCC's trial exposed _uip-overflow_ after 234 seconds (3 minutes and 54 seconds).
+According to these results, only one trial of SymCC exposed _uip-overflow_ after 234 seconds (3 minutes and 54 seconds).
 Finally, you can see the fuzzers' logs in `${WORKPATH}/test/uip-overflow/run1/symcc/log/` and check that nothing wrong happened.

 > Note: Fuzzing campaigns are greedy in disk-usage and memory.
-Please be sure you have sufficient resource before running campaigns and frequently clean Docker's images and campaign's logs.
+Please be sure you have sufficient resources before running campaigns and frequently clean Docker's images and campaign's logs.

 ### Evaluate a Tool

 The results shown in the previous section use multiple binaries to report bad inputs.
 It is convenient to find new crashes and understand a vulnerability but not for evaluating fuzzers.
 We provide a second script to evaluate a corpus from a campaign using a specific binary.

 ####  Feeding corpora for evaluation

 In the folder `data`, corpora from our experiment on uip-len are stored.
 To feed them to the target with AddressSanitizer instrumentation runs the next command:
 ```
-${WORKPATH}/benchmark/suites-management/script/validate_corpus.sh uip-overflow ${WORKPATH}/gt_corpuses/uIP/ ${WORKPATH}/test/corpus asan
+${WORKPATH}/src/suites-management/script/validate_corpus.sh uip-overflow ${WORKPATH}/gt_corpuses/uIP/ ${WORKPATH}/test/corpus asan
 ```

 The script builds a docker image for each tool and runs the evaluation.
-After that all the corpora have been checked, (it may last some time), you can run the 'print_campaign_overview.pl' to see the result.
+After all the corpora have been checked, (it may last some time), you can run the `print_campaign_overview.pl` to see the result.

 ```
-perl ${WORKPATH}/benchmark/suites-management/script/print_campaign_overview.pl  -input=${WORKPATH}/test/corpus/uip-overflow
+perl ${WORKPATH}/src/suites-management/script/print_campaign_overview.pl  -input=${WORKPATH}/test/corpus/uip-overflow
 ```

 ####  Corpus Generation
 [Ubuntu only]

 We provide a script to gather all inputs from a campaign and create a corpus.
 However, this uses the `rename` command, which you should install (`sudo apt-get install rename` for Ubuntu like OS).
 It is not mandatory, but there are identical filenames from different input types (hangs/inputs/crashes) that will be lost without it.

 To generate a corpus for the example above, run the command:
 ```
-export WORKPATH && ${WORKPATH}/benchmark/suites-management/script/gather_corpus.sh uip-overflow  ${WORKPATH}/test/  ${WORKPATH}/test/corpuses
+export WORKPATH && ${WORKPATH}/src/suites-management/script/gather_corpus.sh uip-overflow  ${WORKPATH}/test/  ${WORKPATH}/test/corpuses
 ```
 with gather_corpus.sh <vulnerability> <path_to_campaign> <output_folder>